 Building Coverage.
 The maximum area of the lot that can be attributed to the footprint of the buildings (principal and accessory) on that lot.
 Building Coverage does not include surface parking.

-Coverage, Building.
-The area, usually expressed as a percentage, of a lot that is covered by buildings, including principal structures, garages, and accessory structures.

-Coverage, Impervious.
-The area, usually expressed as a percentage, of a lot that is covered by impervious surfaces, including principal and accessory structures, parking lots and driveways.

 Dwelling Unit.
 A single unit providing complete, independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation.

-Floor Area Ratio (FAR).
-The relationship of the gross floor area of a building or buildings relative to the square footage of the lot on which the building or buildings stand, calculated by dividing the gross floor area of the building or buildings by the gross square footage of the lot or of the Development Area.

 Gross Floor Area (GFA).
 The sum of the areas of all stories of the building of compliant ceiling height pursuant to the Building Code, including basements, lofts, and intermediate floored tiers, measured from the interior faces of exterior walls or from the centerline of walls separating buildings or dwelling units but excluding crawl spaces, garage parking areas, attics, enclosed porches and similar unconditioned spaces.

 Lot.
 An area of land with definite boundaries that is used or available for use as the site of a building or buildings.